cacadosman/RedMask-CTF-Chals/Penyisihan/Forensic/Git is Fun?/README.md

 Git is Fun?

 ## Deskripsi Soal
 > In a certain place, there's an old thing.
 At first, there's nothing special about it.
-But, if you look deep enough, you'll eventually find a time machine brings you back to a certain moment.
+But, if you look deep enough, you'll eventually find a time machine that brings you back to a certain moment.

 ## Hint Soal
 - RFC 1813